BrahimChatri/ad-free-video-tool/README.md

+Got it 👍 — since you removed the **download** and **Instagram** functions from your tool, here’s your cleaned-up **README** version that reflects only the YouTube “watch without ads” feature.

+---

-# Watch & Download Tool (Without Ads)
+# Watch Without Ads Tool

-This is a simple web application built with Flask, allowing users to input YouTube or Instagram URLs to watch videos without ads and download them directly to their devices.
-The app uses `yt-dlp` to download the videos and provides an ad-free viewing experience.
+This is a simple web application built with Flask, allowing users to input **YouTube video URLs** to watch videos without ads.
+The app uses `yt-dlp` to fetch and stream the video content directly — providing a smooth, ad-free experience.

 ## Features

-- **Watch Videos Without Ads**: Users can input valid YouTube or Instagram video URLs to watch the video without interruptions from ads.
+* **Watch Videos Without Ads**: Users can input valid YouTube video URLs to watch videos without interruptions from ads.
-- **Download Videos**: Users can download YouTube or Instagram videos directly to their device by clicking the "Download Video" button.
-- **Responsive Design**: The application is fully responsive and works well on both desktop and mobile devices.
+* **Responsive Design**: Works seamlessly on both desktop and mobile devices.

 ## Requirements

-To run the application, you will need to have the following installed:
+To run the application, you’ll need the following installed:

-- Python 3.12
+* Python 3.12
-- Flask
+* Flask
-- yt-dlp
+* yt-dlp

 ## Installation